InstaPy/InstaPy/README.md

 ---

-> **Disclaimer**: Please Note that this is a research project.
+> **Disclaimer**<a name="disclaimer"></a>: Please Note that this is a research project.
 I am by no means responsible for any usage of this tool.
 Use on your own behalf.
 I'm also not responsible if your accounts get banned due to extensive use of this tool.